-Nearly all mastectomy patients are qualified candidates for breast reconstruction surgery.
-This procedure can be performed at the time of a mastectomy or it can be scheduled for a later date.
-Either way, breast reconstruction allows for a renewed self-confidence and a more positive outlook for the future.
+Nearly all mastectomy patients qualify for breast reconstruction surgery.
+Breast reconstruction can be performed at the time of a mastectomy or at a later date.
+Dr. Margoles will discuss all options during your pre-operative consultations.
+Breast reconstruction and breast reconstruction revision surgery help women discover a renewed sense of self-confidence and a hopeful, more positive outlook following their journey through breast cancer treatment.

 - Revision of a poor initial reconstruction surgery

-TRAM FLAP or transverse rectus abdominis muscle flap uses muscle, fat, and skin form the lower abdomen to place under the mastectomy skin to create a new breast.
-It uses natural tissue for the reconstruction but has a long operative and recovery time and often a higher rate of complications.
+TRAM FLAP or transverse rectus abdominis muscle flap reconstruction uses muscle, fat, and skin taken from the lower abdomen and placed under the mastectomy skin to create a new breast.
+This surgery takes approximately 3-5 hours.
+Recovery is also longer and there is a higher chance of complication.

-Latissimus Muscle Flap uses muscle, fat, and skin from your back to create the breast.
-This is a quicker and less invasive reconstruction than the TRAM flap, but often requires an implant to achieve the optimal result
+A second option is Latissimus Muscle Flap reconstruction that takes muscle, fat, and skin from your back to create the breast.
+This procedure is quicker and less invasive than TRAM FLAP, but often requires an implant to achieve optimal results.

 Fat Grafting is the latest advancement in autologous tissue reconstruction and can be done either immediately following your mastectomy surgery, or it can be scheduled for a later date.
 Fat grafting is an outpatient procedure that removes fat from your abdomen or thigh using liposuction, which is then used to augment the breast.
 There are a number of advantages to fat grafting reconstruction including the use of your own tissue to create more natural looking breasts.
 Other advantages include minimal recovery time; and no cuts, incisions or scars.